Mike-Morrow/TC_Spatial_Autocorrelation/README.md

 <h2 id="build-a-sheet-product-type">3 - Build a sheet to determine the distribution broken down by product type</h2>

-Now that you understand the overall distribution, stratify your data by product type and see if you product type affects the average rating?
+<p>Now that you understand the overall distribution, stratify your data by product type and see if you product type affects the average rating?</p>

 </br>